-On this webpage, you’ll find the latest plans for the future of Rosewood, how you can submit a letter of support, and the latest information for residents and community neighbors.
+On this webpage, you can find the latest plans for the future of Rosewood, submit public comment HERE, and read the latest information for residents and community neighbors.
 For more information or questions, email email@example.com.

 Rosewood Courts was established in 1939 as part of the New Deal, which was lobbied for by then-Congressman Lyndon Baines Johnson.
 Built during an era of segregation, Rosewood Courts is the first African American public housing in the United States and sits on the original Emancipation Park site.

 The barrack-style complex was built with cinderblock walls, no central air conditioning, and constructed during a time when accommodations were not made for wheelchair accessibility.
 Despite the best efforts of maintenance staff, the buildings at Rosewood are now well beyond their useful life cycle.
 The residents living at Rosewood Courts deserve the common decency to feel pride in where they live.

 Since 2012, HACA has worked closely with our residents, our Rosewood neighbors, and our community partners to create this new vision for affordable housing in Austin.